Capital One Savor Cash Rewards Credit Card Review: Easy Cashback for Beginners

 Citi® Double Cash Card

-• Rewards rate: Up to 2% on all purchases: 1% when you buy, and another 1% when you pay your balance; limited-time offer of 5% total cashback on hotel and car rentals booked on the Citi Travel℠ portal through 12/31/24
+• Rewards rate: Up to 2% on all purchases: 1% when you buy, and another 1% when you pay your balance; earn 5% total cashback on hotel, car rental, and attractions when booked on the Citi Travel℠ portal (through 12/31/2025)

 • Welcome offer: Earn $200 cashback after you spend $1,500 in the first 6 months